 By plane

-• 5 Thessaloniki International Airport "Macedonia" (SKG IATA) (lies 15 km south of the city center).
+- 5 Thessaloniki International Airport "Macedonia" (SKG IATA) (15 km south of city centre).
+International destinations particularly well served include most of the major European airports and destinations in the Middle East and Turkey.
 The airport sees highly seasonal traffic, peaking in the summer months.
-International destinations particularly well served include most of the major European airports and destinations in the Middle East and Turkey.
-Thessaloniki Airport "Makedonia" (Q127958) on Wikidata Thessaloniki International Airport "Macedonia" on Wikipedia

-The domestic flight network is quite extensive, with most flights provided by either Aegean Airlines, its regional subsidiary Olympic Air an operator of subsidized public-service-obligation flights to less frequently served destinations, Sky Express [1] a new greek airline that offers cheap flights to Athens and multiple islands.
-Some domesitc connections are also provided by major European low-cost airlines like Ryanair, EasyJet and WizzAir.
+The domestic flight network is quite extensive, with most flights provided by either Aegean Airlines, its regional subsidiary Olympic Air an operator of subsidized public-service-obligation flights to less frequently served destinations, Sky Express a new Greek airline that offers cheap flights to Athens and multiple islands.
+Some domestic connections are also provided by major European low-cost airlines like Ryanair, EasyJet and WizzAir.

 Apart from those, the majority of flights are charter and seasonal flights by holiday specialists.
 There is also substantial low-fare traffic by pretty much all major low-fare carriers in Europe, with Ryanair having a base at the airport and the largest number of connections out of those.
 When it comes to traditional international airlines, the airport is mainly served by those belonging to the Star Alliance, which also includes Aegean and Olympic, such as Austrian, Turkish and Swiss.